 - local or imported

 There are many others and often these are peculiar to the corporate, product, or service category.
-Motor cars is a good example (safety, sports, luxury, super cars, SUV, family transporters, 4WD, utility etc.) and sports/exercise shoes (general sport, sport-specific, fashion, budget etc.).
-Finding the most appropriate positioning dimensions is the first challenge in developing a positioning strategy, but the guiding principal is that the chosen dimensions should be categories that the target market are already familiar with.
+Motor cars are a good example (safety, sports, luxury, supercars, SUV, family transporters, 4WD, utility etc.) and sports/exercise shoes (general sport, sport-specific, fashion, budget etc.).
+Finding the most appropriate positioning dimensions is the first challenge in developing a positioning strategy, but the guiding principle is that the chosen dimensions should be categories that the target market are already familiar with.

 Introducing a new way to categorise (as a positioning strategy) is a possibility which we will discuss later.